 And how do you sometimes ignore controllers like the sudden-motion sensor included in all new Apple laptops, so that 3D graphics don’t move every time you move your laptop (which, if it’s on your lap, will happen constantly)?

 Well, the scoping of controller state is implemented by selection.
-By default, if there is an output within the current selection, then controllers will have an affect on that output, and not otherwise.
+By default, if there is an output within the current selection, then controllers will have an effect on that output, and not otherwise.
 Of course, if you want your output to always listen for a controller no matter what the selection is, there’s an option to do that.
 There’s also an option to change the relative priority of controllers when there are several present.